1. Blog

 First job resume

-Any entry-level resume may be low on experience, but that does not mean that it has to be low on personality or potential.
-You have lived through many situations which will allow you to make a resume for a first job to shine a light on who you are and what you might be capable of.
+Any first-time resume may be low on experience, but that does not mean that it has to be low on personality or potential.
+You have lived through many situations which will allow you to make a resume for a first job to shine a light on who you are.
 No one expects you to be the finished article, so you merely need to give a few suitable hints when you write your resume.

 We would like to explore a few considerations for anyone making that nervous first job resume.
-We design the most attractive resume and cover letter templates, but we also aim to give you some inspiration as you sit down and stare at that fateful blank page before writing (the Smart Writing Suggestion system in our resume builder also helps, but that’s another story entirely).
+We design the most attractive resume and cover letter templates, but we also aim to give you some inspiration as you sit down and stare at that fateful blank page before writing.

 Expert tip